leonjwu/volatility-simulator/index.md

 ![Image](/assets/2D.png)
 ![Image](/assets/3D.png)

+This volatility surface explorer is an options trading and pricing tool I built, enabling market makers and traders to visualise real-time and historical simulations of volatility surfaces, market quotes, and trades.

-This volatility surface explorer is a reactive [webapp](http://app-prod-dev.eu-west-2.elasticbeanstalk.com/) I created, designed to be a tool for institutional traders and market makers.
-On the app, you can view proprietary implied volatility surface marks generated from my model, and explore live or historical volatility surfaces in 2D or 3D through simulations.
+Using the tool, you can view proprietary implied volatility surface marks generated from my own model, and explore live or historical volatility surfaces in 2D or 3D through simulations.

 Created in Plotly Dash (Python), CSS and HTML.